tytydraco/yessleep/out/Something_Outside_The_Kitchen_Window_is_Watching_Me_Part_Three.md

 . . .

 A woman in her late 20s prompted the camera to her face, standing outside what seemed to be a parking lot along with a group of individuals all aligned with posters and signs.
-Written within the signs were; ***"Justice for The Gonzales Family"***, ***"We know the truth!"*** and ***"Stop the lies!"***.
+Written within the signs were; ***"Justice for The Deceased"***, ***"We know the truth!"*** and ***"Stop the lies!"***.
 Those were the ones visible in the video, but it's pretty obvious there were more signs, as people at the back held up theirs before the camera shifted its focus back on to the young woman.

-*"My name is Tina Perez.
-I am the sister of the late Josephine Gonzales."* She spoke with a look of determination in her eyes, though tiredness was evident.
+*"My name is Tina.
+I am the sister of the late Josephine."* She spoke with a look of determination in her eyes, though tiredness was evident.
 I felt a chill down my spine as she spoke with a rasping animosity in her voice.

 *"My sister, along with her family was killed in the fire.
 I have no doubts about that.
-Today I, along with family and friends of the Gonzales are gathered to protest outside of Elmwood Headquarters to voice out the truth."* The camera panned around showing the groups of people in protest, and the familiar towering building, Cindy and I found ourselves not too long ago.
+Today I, along with family and friends of the deceased are gathered to protest outside of Elmwood Headquarters to voice out the truth."* The camera panned around showing the groups of people in protest, and the familiar towering building, Cindy and I found ourselves not too long ago.
 Though without the renovations current in the present, it looked just as dreadful as it did 20 years ago.

 *"They know the truth, I know the truth, and I'm sure as hell Elmwood knows it too.
 It's time the public finds out as well.
 What really happened to my sister—"* She paused glancing away from the camera as her expression turned from determination to anger.